Technology: Thin-Film Photovoltaics

 Historically, the costs of manufacturing PV cells and modules have been high, causing the cost of solar energy to be three to five times more expensive than traditional methods.
 SoloPower has developed a new solution and is introducing products that address the all-important cost factor and will allow for a wider use of solar energy.
-We are strategically committing considerable resources and brainpower, and are poised to eliminate the gap, reach grid parity, and enable PV use in large-scale power generation for the first time.
+We are strategically committing considerable resources and brainpower, and are poised to eliminate the gap and reach grid parity.

 THINNER IS BETTER